Why is this survey taking place?

 I don't have access to the internet but I want to take part

-We will post a paper version of the questionnaire approximately two weeks after the first invitation letter along with a prepaid envelope to allow you to post it back to us at no extra cost to you.
+We will post a paper version of the questionnaire approximately four weeks after the first invitation letter along with a prepaid envelope to allow you to post it back to us at no extra cost to you.

 Why haven't I received a questionnaire and how do I get one?